Ankushk-01/Java-course/Classes/README.md

 3. When we are using `final` keyword with a method we stop the method overriding of that method means no sub class can override the method which is final

 for more info refer this class [FinalKeyword.java](/Classes/FinalKeyword.java).

+## Upcasting and Lowcasting

+When we type cast the reference of the child class varible to parent class it is called `upcasting` type casting and doing visa versa it is called `lowcasting` type casting.